Step-by-Step Guide

 2

-Build a Comprehensive, AI-Optimized Knowledge Base
+Build a Comprehensive, AI-Ready Knowledge Base

 Your AI support agent can only be as good as the knowledge base it draws from.
-Compile comprehensive documentation covering every product, policy, process, and common question your team handles.
+Compile documentation covering every product, policy, process, and common question your team handles.
 Structure the content with clear headings, concise answers, and step-by-step instructions.
 Each piece of content should be self-contained enough to answer a specific question without requiring the reader to reference other documents.

-Organize the knowledge base for optimal RAG retrieval.
+Organize the knowledge base for good RAG retrieval.
 Break long documents into focused sections that each address a specific topic.
 Include the question or scenario each section addresses so the retrieval system can match customer queries to relevant content accurately.
 Update the knowledge base whenever policies change, products are updated, or new common questions emerge.

 Test the knowledge base by running historical customer questions against it and verifying that the correct content is retrieved.
-Identify gaps where customer questions cannot be answered by existing content and fill them.
+Identify gaps where customer questions can't be answered by existing content and fill them.
 This iterative testing and refinement process is essential for ensuring your AI agent provides accurate, helpful responses from day one.

 3